ryanmichaeljames/ryanmichaeljames.github.io/_posts/2020-06-01-common-data-service-and-entity-framework.md

 <script src="https://gist.github.com/ryanmichaeljames/0bcd44b4559b536b48a82cb6690dfe1e.js"></script>

-> Dont forget to replace the connection string palceholders in the **appsettings.json** file with your CDS environment details and credentials.
+> Don't forget to replace the connection string placeholders in the **appsettings.json** file with your CDS environment details and credentials.

-Add the following `ItemGroup` to `CdsEfSampleApp.csproj` project file to ensure the `appsettings.json` file it always copied to the bin folders.
+Add the following `ItemGroup` to the `CdsEfSampleApp.csproj` project file to ensure the `appsettings.json` file is always copied to the bin folders when the project is built.

 ```xml
 <ItemGroup>